Trans-exclusionary radical feminism by country: TERF in Turkey

+Opposition to trans inclusion in Turkey has historical roots: Kurdish trans women Esmeray and Demet initially faced opposition in some feminist spaces in the 1990s, being accused of harboring "male energy".

 During the International Women's Day (March 8) parade in 2011, a trans man participant was told that "men are not allowed in this space" and asked to exit.
 As a result, Amargi, a feminist social collective and magazine, organized a roundtable focusing on the inclusion of trans people in the Turkish feminist movement, which was held in 2011 and 2012.
 According to academic Lara Özlen, the discussions partially ameliorated divisions between queer activists and cis feminists, but did not fully resolve the controversy.

-In late 2018 and 2019, a feminist blog Translations from the World translated a 2018 speech by Michele Moore attributing the rise in transgender children to a supposed social contagion.
-The blog had previously translated other anti-trans texts from Anglosphere contexts, which when shared by academics sparked a debate on social media.
+In late 2018 and 2019, feminist academics began to share anti-trans texts from Anglosphere contexts, which grew into a more hostile debate on social media by 2019.
+These debates, largely on social media platforms like Twitter, invoked discourses about hormone replacement therapy, desistance, and the concept of male privilege.
+These cis feminists commonly cited UK-based sources during these debates.
+In response to the 'TERF debate', LGBT groups Kaos GL and Pink Life Association issued statements condemning transphobia.

 In February 2021, a group Kadınız Öfkeliyiz (KÖ, We Are Women, We Are Angry) was launched, described by philosopher Büşra Tosun Durmuş as "producing discourse in defense of biological womanhood".
 The group tried to sabotage the March 8th protests in March 2022 with transphobic signs, but they were denied entry to the parade.